Loch Ness: Geography

-Loch Ness is an elongated freshwater loch in the Scottish Highlands southwest of Inverness, extending for approximately 37 km and flowing from southwest to northeast.
-At 56 km2, it is the second-largest Scottish loch by surface area after Loch Lomond, but due to its great depth it is the largest by volume in the British Isles.
+Loch Ness is an elongated loch located southwest of Inverness, extending for approximately 37 km and flowing from southwest to northeast.
+At 56 km2, it is the second-largest Scottish loch by surface area after Loch Lomond, but due to its great depth it is the largest by volume in the British Isles, containing more water than all the lakes in England and Wales combined.
 Its deepest point is 230 m, making it the second deepest loch in Scotland after Loch Morar.
 A 2016 survey claimed to have discovered a crevice extending to a depth of 889 ft, but further research determined this to be a sonar anomaly.
-Its surface is 52 ft above sea level.
-It contains more water than all the lakes in England and Wales combined, and is the largest body of water in the Great Glen, which runs from Inverness in the north to Fort William in the south.
-Loch Ness lies along the Great Glen Fault, which forms a line of weakness in the rocks which has been excavated by glacial erosion, forming the Great Glen and the basins of Loch Lochy, Loch Oich and Loch Ness.
+Its surface is 52 ft above sea level, having been raised around 1.2 m during the construction of the Caledonian Canal.